Nov 14, 2022 - Research

 “Data from 23andMe shows the importance of large cohorts as well,” Henri said.
 “Because [PTSD] is a relatively rare diagnosis compared to depression or anxiety, having a large database helps to determine enough cases to run analyses.”

 Unlike some other studies, the individuals included in our study self-reported their diagnosis or treatment for PTSD.
-In addition, this study does not characterize the type of trauma or the timing of that trauma.
-But the wide lens approach allowed our researchers to ensure our study would include individuals who may not be included in other studies.
+In addition, this study does not characterize the type or timing of that trauma.
+However, the wide lens approach allowed our researchers to ensure our study would include individuals who may not be included in other studies.

-The work also adds important data to 23andMe’s broader research into depression and bipolar disorder and other mental health conditions.
+The work also adds essential data to 23andMe’s broader research into depression, bipolar disorder, and other mental health conditions.

 What is PTSD?